-We are, therefore, faced with the following possibilities to systematically include all the relevant excited states, which we anticipate to be at least two for percent level precision: \begin{itemize} \item{[A]} Take only the ground state parameters from fits to the two-point function and leave all the excited state parameters, $ \Delta {\widetilde M}_i$ and $ \Delta {\widetilde E}_i$, to be determined from the three-point functions.
+We are, therefore, faced with the following possibilities to systematically include all the relevant excited states to get percent level precision: \begin{itemize} \item{[A]} Take only the ground state parameters from fits to the two-point function and leave all the excited state parameters, $ \Delta {\widetilde M}_i$ and $ \Delta {\widetilde E}_i$, to be determined from the three-point functions.
 This is the basis of our strategies $\{4^{N\pi},2^{A_4}\}$ and $\{4^{N\pi},2^{\rm sim}\}$, however so far we have been able to include a single excited state.
-To include the next, second, excited state with the current data one could hardwire the $ \Delta {\widetilde M}_1$ and $ \Delta {\widetilde E}_1$, determined from a two-state fit, in a three-state fit with only $ \Delta {\widetilde M}_2$ and $ \Delta {\widetilde E}_2$ free.
-Our attempts at this have failed---the $\chi^2$ does not decrease by two units for each additional parameter as required to satisfy the Akaike information criteria, and the parameter values have over 100\% errors.
-We are also not able to estimate how precise the data need to be for this approach to work given the large flat regions in the $\chi^2$ landscape, already with respect to variations in $ \Delta {\widetilde M}_1$ and $ \Delta {\widetilde E}_1$, and the large number of possible states that could contribute. \item{[B]} Assume, based on chiral perturbation theory, that $N(\bm q) \pi(-{\bm q})$ and $N(\bm 0) \pi({\bm q})$ are the relevant first excited states and hardwire their non-interacting energies for $ \Delta { M}_1$ and $ \Delta { E}_1$ in fits to the three-point function.
+To include the next, second, excited state with the current data, one could hardwire the $ \Delta {\widetilde M}_1$ and $ \Delta {\widetilde E}_1$, determined from a two-state fit, in a three-state fit with only $ \Delta {\widetilde M}_2$ and $ \Delta {\widetilde E}_2$ free.
+Our attempts at this failed---the $\chi^2$ does not decrease by two units for each additional parameter as required to satisfy the Akaike information criteria, and the parameter values have over 100\% errors.
+We are also not able to estimate how precise the data need to be for this approach to work given the large flat regions in the $\chi^2$ landscape, evident already by the range of $ \Delta {\widetilde M}_1$ and $ \Delta {\widetilde E}_1$ values, and the large number of possible states that could contribute. \item{[B]} Assume, based on chiral perturbation theory, that $N(\bm q) \pi(-{\bm q})$ and $N(\bm 0) \pi({\bm q})$ are the relevant first excited states and hardwire their noninteracting energies for $ \Delta { M}_1$ and $ \Delta { E}_1$ in fits to the three-point function.
 For the second and higher excited states, one can again resort to $\chi$PT or take the estimate of the next lowest energy level from fits to the two-point function.
 This approach has recently been used in Ref.~\cite{Bali:2019yiy}.
-In our case, the $\{4^{N\pi},3^{\ast}\}$ strategy is a step in this direction, however since $\{4^{N\pi},2^{A_4}\}$ and $\{4^{N\pi},2^{\rm sim}\}$ do a better job of satisfying PCAC, one could add a third state with fixed $ \Delta { M}_2$ and $ \Delta { E}_2$ to the latter when making the fits.
-Our attempts at adding a third state to the $\{4^{N\pi},2^{\rm sim}\}$ fit leads to both an overparameterization and essentially undetermined values for all the extra parameters. \item{[C]} Determine the spectrum of [multihadron] excited states in a finite box from a variational calculation of two-point functions with a large enough basis of operators and use them as priors in fits to the three-point functions.
+In our case, the $\{4^{N\pi},3^{\ast}\}$ strategy is a step in this direction; however, since $\{4^{N\pi},2^{A_4}\}$ and $\{4^{N\pi},2^{\rm sim}\}$ do a better job of satisfying PCAC, one could add a third state with fixed $ \Delta { M}_2$ and $ \Delta { E}_2$ to the latter when making the fits.
+Our attempts at adding a third state to the $\{4^{N\pi},2^{\rm sim}\}$ fit led to both an overparameterization and essentially undetermined values for all the extra parameters. \item{[C]} Determine the spectrum of [multihadron] excited states in a finite box from a variational calculation of two-point functions with a large enough basis of operators and use them as priors in fits to the three-point functions.
 Our contention, based on the current analyses, is that, for the first excited state, the energy gaps will be close to those given by $\{4^{N\pi},2^{A_4}\}$ or the $\{4^{N\pi},2^{\rm sim}\}$ strategies and the fits to the three-point functions with current statistics will not be sensitive to the higher states. \end{itemize}